A Gest of Robyn Hode: Adaptations

-Gest has influenced modern versions of the Robin Hood tales, but not as much as the other Robin Hood ballads.
-The adaption which bears obvious traces is the popular boy's book written by Howard Pyle in 1883.
-Pyle's book was later a huge influence on how Hollywood would portray Robin Hood.
+Gest has influenced modern versions of the Robin Hood tales, especially in the basic plot motifs such as Robin robbing someone and sharing the loot with another who is more worthy.
+However, its main stories are not always seen as much as the other Robin Hood ballads, most notably the story of The Sorrowful Knight.
+The adaption which bears obvious traces is the popular children's book written by Howard Pyle in 1883.
+Pyle's book was a huge influence on how Hollywood would later portray Robin Hood.